bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 2: No progress right now on that front list.

 Speaker 1: Okay.
-Yeah, I know [Redacted] was pretty keen to get this, so I expect it'll happen pretty soon.
+Yeah, I know [redacted] was pretty keen to get this, so I expect it'll happen pretty soon.

 Speaker 0: Alright.
 So, then on the spec cleanup — add to my to-do list to actually, at least, make those features mandatory in Eclair.
 I think we should all do the same, but apart from that, nothing new on my side.

-Speaker 1: So, there is an issue that came up with splicing and gossip, which I was just reminded by the fact [Redacted] made a comment in the offer PR, which was a little meta on short channel ID usage.
+Speaker 1: So, there is an issue that came up with splicing and gossip, which I was just reminded by the fact [redacted] made a comment in the offer PR, which was a little meta on short channel ID usage.
 So, we have this issue where if you splice your channel, we have this 12 block bridge, where if you know about a channel and it closes, you give it 12 blocks and consider it still to be live.
 Now, that has some weird cases.
 It means that during that time, you probably don't propagate any updates for that channel.
 You will annoy other implementations if they're completely new on the network.
 You'll be talking about a closed UTXO and they will be like: I don't know what the hell you're talking about.
-We stopped gossiping about that because I know [Redacted] complained to [Redacted], said that we were gossiping about dead channels all the time.
+We stopped gossiping about that because I know [redacted] complained to [redacted], said that we were gossiping about dead channels all the time.
 But it also means if that's your only channel and you've just spliced it, you can't propagate your node announcement now for like six blocks.
 So while it kind of works almost, it's not a great solution.
 We had proposed previously that you have this magical update that says: Hey, I'm splicing, there's a thing happening.
 And somehow that lets you change the rules.
 Like you explicitly mark something.
 But it still doesn't help the case with new nodes coming on the network.
 How do you provide a splice in progress?
 If they've got a simple lookup and they say, well, this UTXO doesn't exist, it's not clear to me how we solve that problem.

 Speaker 3: Is it worth solving?